jtmullen/asc-fsgp-2024-results/fsgp/index.md

 # MOV Scoring Formula

 At FSGP, Multi Occupant Vehicles are scored based on the number of laps they complete, the number of passengers carried, the amount of external energy used, and their average speed.
-The scoring formula is as follows: \$$ S = \frac{D}{E} \times C \times T $$
+The scoring formula is as follows: \$$ S = \frac{1}{E} \times D \times C \times T $$

 Variable Definitions:
 - __S__: Score